Nursery organization in a limited space gets challenging as you want to keep it functional and space-saving for the

 This post may contain affiliate links.
 Please read our disclaimer for more information.

-Tips for Organizing in Small space for baby nursery
+Tips for Organizing baby nursery in a Small space

 When you buy less, you have to declutter less.

 - Trash what you don’t need and try not to be a hoarder.

 - Donate whatever is in good condition (stuff you don’t need anymore) while someone else might be interested in having that.

 - Last but not least, you can sell gently used (nonessential) items that are sitting there, sucking up valuable space in your closet.

 Remember, this kind of stuff you need to do before your baby arrives.
 Once the baby is here, you cannot think anything but baby all the time.